 2'-Deoxyuridine-5'-diphosphate trisodium salt

 2'-Deoxyuridine-5'-diphosphate trisodium salt, an essential component in the DNA synthesis process, boasts multifaceted medicinal applications.
 Notably, it serves as an effective treatment for hyperuricemia and gout, alongside combatting viral infections such as herpes and varicella-zoster.
 Additionally, it's a potent reagent for DNA sequencing and labeling studies, exemplifying its versatility and necessity in the field of biological research.
-Synonyms: Sodium ((2R,3S,5R)-5-(2,4-dioxo-3,4-dihydropyrimidin-1(2H)-yl)-3-hydroxytetrahydrofuran-2-yl)methyl diphosphate; Trisodium 2'-deoxy-5'-O-[ (phosphonatooxy)phosphinato]uridine; Uridine, 2'-deoxy-, 5'-(trihydrogen diphosphate), sodium salt (1:3).
-Grades: ≥97% by HPLC.
+Synonyms: Sodium ((2R,3S,5R)-5-(2,4-dioxo-3,4-dihydropyrimidin-1(2H)-yl)-3-hydroxytetrahydrofuran-2-yl)methyl diphosphate; Trisodium 2'-deoxy-5'-O-[(phosphonatooxy)phosphinato]uridine; Uridine, 2'-deoxy-, 5'-(trihydrogen diphosphate), sodium salt (1:3).
+Grade: ≥97% by HPLC.
 Molecular formula: C9H11N2Na3O11P2.
 Mole weight: 454.11.

 Uridine-5'-diphosphate choline ammonium salt